uc-cdis/gen3.org/content/resources/operator/_index.md

 After that, you're ready to start submitting data for that project!
 Please note that Data Submission refers to metadata regarding the file(s) (Image, Sequencing files, etc.) that are to be uploaded.
 Please refer to the [Gen3 website](https://gen3.org/resources/user/submit-data/) for additional details.

-## 7. How to Upload and Control File Access via authz
+## 7. How to Upload and Control File Access via authZ
 This section guides you through how to set up a granular access to data files by editing programs/projects.
 Note, that this does not apply to graph metadata.

 **a) Upload data files**